Thinking about a full fringe? I got one a few months ago and here’s what you need to know

 I think this one is fairly well-known, but not something you think will apply to you until you are living it — a fringe gets greasy much faster than the rest of your hair.
 How fast exactly will depend on your hair type, but as digital editor Lauren reminded me this morning, there’s a reason we all have a memory of girls washing their fringes in the sinks in school.

-A good dry shampoo is probably a better solution than hunching over your sink (unless you love the nostalgia trip).
+A good dry shampoo is probably a better solution than hunching over the sink (unless you love the nostalgia trip).
 I’ve been using Living Proof’s excellent one on days where my fringe needs a little refresh.

 This is not something I considered when sitting in the salon chair, but as a short section of hair, a fringe is liable to fly off in any direction that a windy day might care to take it.
 On my (many) walks over the past few months, my fringe has decided to go anywhere from straight up, in three directions at once, and even, most frighteningly, into something resembling my late 2000s side-fringe.